anurag-upad/Online-Food-Delivery-System/README.md

 # Online Food Delivery System
 **Online food delivery** back end system developed using **Spring Boot, Spring Cloud, REST API, Kafka and PostgreSQL**.
 There are **4 major microservices** that work together and managed by **Eureka Service Discovery** : </br><br/>

+**Service Discovery**</br>
+* All 4 microservices register themselves with Eureka Server acting as a Service Discovery and will communicate with each other using service name rather than the hostname and port number.</br></br>

+**API Gateway**</br>
+* Defined an API Gateway which will intercept all the HTTP requests from the client and route them to the appropriate microservice using the request's URL pattern</br>
+* Port of API Gateway defined is 9000.
+So all the REST endpoints defined below can be accessed using API Gateway's port number.
+Just replace the port number with 9000.

 **Order Service**</br>
 * Order food by choosing different menu items and their quantity.</br>
 * Get valid payment information from Payment Microservice.</br>